Liu-group/AutoSolvate/docs/tutorialGUI.rst

 GUI Tutorial
 =============================

-Following code walkthrough illustrates the usage of Autosolvate in the graphical user interface (GUI).
+Following code illustrates the usage of Autosolvate in the graphical user interface (GUI).

 We will focus on an example systems: napthalene in water.